david47k/dawft/README.md

 -----------|-------------|------------
 Data Type  | 0x12        | Looking at the table below, this is a *Year, 2 digits, left aligned*.
 Index      | 001         | Starting as the second item stored in the blob table.
 As this is a digit, it will take up positions 001 to 010 (for digits 0 to 9).
-X          | 0           | Where the first digit of the year will be displayed on the watch face.
+X          | 39          | Where the first digit of the year will be displayed on the watch face.
 The second digit will be displayed to the right of the first digit.
-Y          | 0           | Where the first digit of the year will be displayed on the watch face.
+Y          | 11          | Where the first digit of the year will be displayed on the watch face.
 The second digit will be displayed to the right of the first digit.
-Width      | 240         | Each digit will use this much space.
+Width      | 12          | Width of a single digit.
-Height     | 280         | Each digit will use this much space.
+Height     | 18          | Height of a single digit.
 Filename   | db000.bmp   | This is the bitmap data for the first of the 10 digits, 0 to 9.
 The rest of the bitmap data for the digits will be automatically loaded from db001.bmp, db002.bmp etc.